roddyvitali/DiplomadoDevopsMod4/Readme.md

 ### Exercises

-1. Tests to calculate the 10% withdrawal according to Chilean law
+- [Exercise 1](https://github.com/roddyvitali/DiplomadoDevopsMod4/tree/main/exercise_1_calculator_afp) Tests to calculate the 10% withdrawal according to Chilean law
-2. Tests for know if you are allowed to go out, depending on location, day and time.
+- [Exercise 2](https://github.com/roddyvitali/DiplomadoDevopsMod4/tree/main/exercise_2_plan_step_to_step) Tests for know if you are allowed to go out, depending on location, day and time.
 According to plan Paso a Paso